-Away has managed to design a lightweight and sleek bag that feels modern yet robust.
+Away has designed a lightweight and sleek bag that feels modern yet robust.
 It even comes with a lifetime guarantee that we believe will last.
 Like the rest of the luggage on this list, they use a polycarbonate shell that should stand up to most airfare and the rigors of travel.
-The exterior uses a textured shell to avoid scratches, has a sturdy telescopic handle and a TSA approved lock.
-It comes in 9 attractive colors so you’ll find your own unique
+The exterior uses a textured shell to avoid scratches, a sturdy telescopic handle, and a TSA-approved lock.
+It comes in 9 attractive colors, so you’ll find your own unique

 The bag falls into a mid-level bag with luxury touches such as leather embellishment, leather luggage tag, compression system, multiple zippered compartments, and a hidden laundry bag.
-A laundry bag that detaches and unfolds when needed is one of our favorite features as it keeps dirty and clean clothes separated.
+A laundry bag that detaches and unfolds when needed is one of our favorite features, as it separates dirty and clean clothes.
 (Laundry bags are one of our favorite packing hacks)

 Above all, it’s a stylish bag that can deliver essential features for your everyday travels.
-If you’re okay with spending around $300 on a bag, this is a great choice you’ll be more than happy with your purchase (Away offers 100-day return policy).
+If you’re okay with spending around $300 on a bag, this is a great choice, and you’ll be more than happy with your purchase (Away offers a 100-day return policy).
 My one complaint would be the small wheels that feel a little small for the bag on rough surfaces.

 eBags EXO 2.0 Hardside Spinner

-This is the exact carry-on suitcase I have, and I absolutely love it.
-It’s my go-to carry-on luggage for international travel, and when I’m not using it Cam is.
+This is the exact carry-on suitcase I have, and I love it.
+It’s my go-to carry-on luggage for international travel, and when I’m not using it, Cam is.
 The hard shell outer case ensures all your valuables are well protected.
-We travel with a lot of electronics that are fragile, so we love having a bag that has a tough outer shell.
+We travel with many fragile electronics, so we love having a bag with a tough outer shell.
 The bag opens at the center to two separate sides of compartments.
 Once there, it is so easy to stay organized with this bag.

-There are two compartments within the bag, one designed for clothes with a compression system, and the other is designed for shoes, toiletries, and where we store our electronics.
-Included with the bag is a nylon dirty clothes bag to separate clean from dirty and keep your clothes looking fresh.
+There are two compartments within the bag, one designed for clothes with a compression system and the other for shoes, toiletries, and where we store our electronics.
+A nylon dirty clothes bag is included to separate clean from dirty and keep your clothes looking fresh.

 We also love the bag’s security with a built-in TSA-approved lock.
 It’s also extremely stylish, looks great when traveling, and easily fits into overhead luggage space.
-The best part is you can buy this with checked bag components as well, making it one of the best luggage sets by eBags!
+The best part is you can buy this with checked bag components, making it one of the best luggage sets by eBags!

-The interior features a divided nylon mesh lining and clothes strap to keep things organized.
+The interior features a divided nylon mesh lining and a clothes strap to keep things organized.
 We recommend picking up the complimentary eBags packing cubes.
 It comes in four attractive color options and three luggage sizes.
-The sizes range from a carry on to a 29″ luggage.
-If I had to ding the bag it is the lack of style; however, you do receive tremendous value for a bag that performs well.
+The sizes range from a carry-on to a 29″ luggage.
+If I had to ding the bag, it is the lack of style; however, you receive tremendous value for a bag that performs well.

 Delsey Helium Aero Carry On

-As a clamshell, the zippered divider keeps your items inside organized and elastic straps work well to keep packing cubes in place.
+The zippered divider keeps your items inside organized as a clamshell, and elastic straps keep packing cubes in place.
 The Helium comes in nine colors and three sizes that range from carry-on to a large checked bag.
-On top of all this Delsey delivers a ten-year warranty on all of their products at a reasonable price.
+On top of all this, Delsey delivers a ten-year warranty on all their products at a reasonable price.

 Travelpro Platinum Magna 2

-Overall the build is quality with the bag with tough YKK zippers that interlock and water-resistant lining.
-Other interior designs include a mesh lid pocket and accessory pockets to help organize toiletries.
+Overall, the build is quality, with the bag having tough YKK zippers that interlock and a water-resistant lining.
+Other interior designs include a mesh lid and accessory pockets to help organize toiletries.
 The Travelpro also comes at an affordable price for a bag designed to last a lifetime.